baggepinnen/MonteCarloMeasurements.jl/README.md

 **The default normal distribution is sampled systematically**, meaning that a single random number is drawn and used to seed the sample.
 This will reduce the variance of the sample.
 A side effect of this is that the particles are always sorted and a vector of `Particles` will exhibit strong correlations.
 If this is not desired, use the constructor `Particles(Normal(μ,σ),N)` instead.

-If particles are plotted with `plot(p)`, a histogram is displayed.
-This requires Plots.jl.